ashishkumart/JavaInterviewQuestionsAnswers/README.md

 ## Multithreading
 **1. What is thread interning?**
+String Interning is a method of storing only one copy of each distinct String Value, which must be immutable.

 **2. What is the lifecycle of a thread?**
+A thread is an independent path of execution in the program.
+Multiple threads can run concurrently with in a program.
+A thread lies only in one of the shown states at any instant:

+1- New
+2- Runnable
+3- Blocked/Waiting
+4- Timed Waiting
+5- Terminated

+###### 1. New State:
+When a new thread is created, it is in the new state.
+The thread has not yet started to run when thread is in this state.
+When a thread lies in the new state, it’s code is yet to be run and hasn’t started to execute.

+###### 2. Runnable State:
+A thread that is ready to run is moved to runnable state.
+In this state, a thread might actually be running or it might be ready run at any instant of time.
+It is the responsibility of the thread scheduler to give the thread, time to run.

+###### 3. Blocked/Waiting State:
+When a thread is temporarily inactive, then it’s in one of the following states:
+Blocked
+Waiting
+For example, when a thread is waiting for I/O to complete, it lies in the blocked state.
+It’s the responsibility of the thread scheduler to reactivate and schedule a blocked/waiting thread.
+A thread in this state cannot continue its execution any further until it is moved to runnable state.
+Any thread in these states does not consume any CPU cycle.

+###### 4. Timed Waiting State:
+A thread lies in timed waiting state when it calls a method with a time out parameter.
+A thread lies in this state until the timeout is completed or until a notification is received.
+For example, when a thread calls sleep or a conditional wait, it is moved to a timed waiting state.

+###### 5. Terminated State:
+A thread terminates because of either of the following reasons:
+- Because it exists normally.
+This happens when the code of thread has entirely executed by the program.
+- Because there occurred some unusual erroneous event, like segmentation fault or an unhandled exception.

 **3. What is yield() method?**